blowb/blowb-doc/install-internet-service-docker/piwik.rst

 It is optional to use Piwik with OpenLDAP.
 If you decide not to use Piwik with OpenLDAP, you may skip this part.

-Please follow the instructions in :doc:`../common-tasks/group-tasks-openldap` to create a new group ``piwik`` and add all users which will be granted to use this service to this group.
+Follow the instructions in :doc:`../common-tasks/group-tasks-openldap` to create a new group ``piwik`` and add all users who will be granted to use Piwik to this group.

 First we need to install the `LoginLdap plugin <https://plugins.piwik.org/LoginLdap>`_ .
-To install the plugin, log into your Piwik instance, click the ``Administration`` link on the top right corner and click the ``Marketplace`` link.
-You should now see an interface similar to :numref:`piwik-marketplace`.
+To install the plugin, log into the admin account of the Piwik instance, click the ``Administration`` link on the top right corner and then click the ``Marketplace`` link.
+We should now be able to see an interface similar to :numref:`piwik-marketplace`.

 .. _piwik-marketplace: